nowyhub/PomeSniper/README.md

 **Need help or want to connect with others?
 [Join the server](https://discord.gg/gMmYcQKGHm).**

+Note: I’m not responsible if you get banned.
+You chose to use it — not me.

 This tool checks random 3–4 character usernames and notifies you via a webhook when an available name is found.

 ## ⚙️ Features